 - Saturday Night Live: in a sketch about a how-to-find-love seminar, Tracy Morgan's character is only into Chinese transsexuals.

-- In Scrubs, the Dirty Old Man Kelso cheerfully admits he has a thing for oriental women.
+- In Scrubs, the Dirty Old Man Kelso cheerfully admits he has a thing for Asian women.
 All of his affairs are with one.
 It's implied to be due to having served in Vietnam; he even conceived an illegitemate child during the war.

 - On My Name Is Earl, Joy thought her father would give her hell for her marriage to Darnell, because of the way he approached her dating a black guy in high school.
 It turns out, the young man was Joy's half-brother; Mr. Darville cheated on his wife multiple times with several different black women.
 Joy also has at least one other half-sister named Liberty, who is on Earl's list.

 - In Star Trek: Deep Space Nine, it would not take a tremendous leap of the imagination to conclude that Gul Dukat has a somewhat creepy fetish for Bajoran women, creepy due to issues around consent being muddy.
 Meanwhile, the Cardassians were brutally occupying the Bajoran homeworld at the time with Dukat as the governor.
 With the exception of his Cardassian wife, who is occasionally mentioned but never shown onscreen, the only women we see him involved with or interested in are Bajoran.